 As you can tell from the menu, there is a pretty nice selection of beef on this otherwise lamb-heavy Greek meat house menu.
 I was impressed.

 Portion Size & Plating: 8

 Portions are all on par with similar steakhouses.

-Since I ate for free, I have to designate this as a 10.
 The porterhouse was priced at $120, which isn’t too steep for 32oz, but could certainly be a bit lower.
 Other steaks are priced a bit high, close to the top end of the normal range at expensive midtown steak joints.

 This joint offers some really unique cocktails.

 I really enjoyed the “Metal & Dust.”
 It even came with a small triangle of home made strawberry fruit leather.